LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 > examples to support the topic sentence.
 The information you should use is [
 > XYZ ].
 >
-> Use a formal register and demonstrate a wide linguistic range for the
+> Use a formal register and demonstrate a wide linguistic range for the model
-> model text.
-It should be between 270 and 330 words.
+> text.
+It should be between [ XYZ ] and [ XYZ ] words.

 ### Practising dialogue in writing